 Tennis’s Bermudian Roots

-She nearly lost her chance; records show that customs agents were suspicious of the unusual equipment – a large net and a stick with strings – and confiscated them.
+She nearly lost her chance, however; records show customs agents were suspicious of the unusual equipment – a large net and a stick with strings – and confiscated them.
 Luckily, Mary was well connected.
-Her older brother, A. Emilius Outerbridge, a shipping executive, was able to have the equipment released and Mary introduced the game to friends on Staten Island, setting up the country’s first tennis court on the grounds of the Staten Island Cricket & Baseball Club.
+Her older brother, A. Emilius Outerbridge, a shipping executive, was able to have the goods released and Mary introduced the game to friends on New York, setting up the country’s first tennis court on the grounds of the Staten Island Cricket & Baseball Club.
 The first game was played between Mary and her sister Lauren.

 How Tennis Evolved